VODAN-Development/Thinx/FAQ.md

 ### Can I connect to multiple databases?

-**Yes!** You can save multiple connections and switch between them.
+Yes.
+You can save multiple connections and switch between them.

 **Example use case:**
 - Connection 1: "Libya Study 2023"